 Early Childhood Development Teacher Training Diploma Level 5 (2-year course)

 Students receive theoretical and practical training according to approved unit standards.
-Furthermore, the students undertake job attachments at construction companies, offices, farms, and agricultural green schemes, early childhood development centers and kindergartens.
+Furthermore, the students undertake job attachments at construction companies, offices, farms, and agricultural green schemes, early childhood development centres and kindergartens.

 The DAPP Vocational Training School appreciates the financial support from the Namibia Training Authority as well as school fees from parents.
 Some of the students also receive study loans from the Namibia Student Financial Assistance Fund.